 What are the types of digital marketing?
 Read on to learn the basics of 9 kinds of digital marketing.

-The above question is crucial since digital marketing is a broad term, and trying to describe it may end up becoming an epistle.
+The above question is crucial since digital marketing is a broad term that may become an epistle trying to describe it.

-The above question is also essential because these past few months, there has been a shift in the way people interact with brands.
+The above question is also essential because there has been a shift in how people interact with brands these past few months.

 Types of Digital Marketing